‘Challenge’ Star Johnny Bananas Teases Interest In Being ABC’s ‘Bachelor’

 MTV has started to pull in new Challenge contestants from other shows like The Bachelor, but would ABC take a similar route?
 Fans probably shouldn’t get too excited about this possibility quite yet, but some do think it’s an intriguing idea.

 It’s been years since ABC cast a lead who hadn’t been a former contestant.
-So, in all likelihood, the next Bachelor lead will come from someone on the upcoming Bachelorette season.
-In addition, the next season won’t start filming until next September with a premiere date coming next January, so any speculation about the next lead is quite early at this point.
+So, in all likelihood, the next Bachelor lead will be someone on the upcoming Bachelorette season.
+In addition, the next season won’t start filming until next September — with a premiere date coming next January — so any speculation about the next lead is quite premature at this point.

 Should ABC go with someone like Challenge personality Johnny “Bananas” Devenanzio to shake things up?
-It would definitely be a wild idea and it looks as if there’s already a base of fans ready to embrace the idea.
+It would definitely be a wild idea, and it looks as if there’s already a base of fans ready to embrace the idea.